Learn how to truly enjoy the summer season, especially at this extraordinary time.

 Some families think about spending it on inflatable pools or outside playsets to recreate that summer vacation at home.
 Some also block a day or schedule to host a picnic at home or a nearby open park (provided that restrictions allow it).
 Campgrounds, hiking areas, farm stays, and beach houses are going to be popular vacation hotspots because they provide isolation as opposed to tourist attractions.
 Some of these vacation hotspots can also provide amenities such as a swimming pool and open-air spaces where the family can enjoy one another’s company while practicing social distancing.

 Condo owners, for example, need not look far away when thinking about spending their vacation in the summer season.
 They simply rethink and consider what outdoor activities they can do at home that will be safe and open over the summer, thanks to the amenities their condominium developments offer.
+Moreover, they can try munching their favorite dishes in food hubs.

 At The Courtyard by COHO, residents can simply head down from their home and secure a picnic spot at the onsite swimming pool and have a grand time outdoors as if you are on a tropical resort.